 - Please note that if you do not have one of these email accounts you will be required to create one prior to the first day of the course.

 - Vehicle for transportation to multiple venues and signed transportation waiver

 Admission is discretionary.
 Duke Continuing Studies Professional Certificate Programs requires students be a least 18 years of age and meet minimum suitability standards.
 Students are not matriculated Duke University students and university student privileges do not apply to Continuing Studies students.
 Duke Continuing Studies reserves the exclusive right, at its sole and absolute discretion, to withhold registration or require withdrawal from the program of, any student or applicant.

-- 80% full attendance of total required sessions
+- 80% full attendance of total sessions (3 misses allowed)

 - Assignments completed per guidelines and deadlines established by instructors